Guitar Wiring 101

 To verify that you got the leads right try to measure DC resistance across each pair of leads.
 Leads that belong to the same coil should measure a couple of kilo ohms, and if they don’t they should measure infinity.

 This technique is only possible with 4-conductor pickups or pickups that already have coil-tap lead instead of all four leads.
 Coil tap is a connection between two coils in a humbucker and is sometimes referred to as “series link”.
 Vintage style pickups have their coil tap enclosed in the pickup which means that we can’t play with it.
 Having coil tap gives us a couple of wiring options:

 - Series coils (standard): connect the hot lead to output, ground lead to ground and leave the coil-tap unconnected.
+Provides the most output.

 - Splitting the humbucker #1: by grounding the coil-tap and connecting the hot lead to output we’re rendering the coil closer to ground useless because both of it’s leads are grounded.
 What we’re left with is the coil closer to the hot lead.
 Since we only have one coil, it will not be hum-cancelling on it’s own.
 It’s common to split a humbucker, so it can be wired with another coil in parallel, making the noiseless combination, especially on H-S-H guitars.

 - Splitting the humbucker #2: by grounding the hot lead and connecting the coil-tap the output we’re left with the coil closer to ground.
 Some pickups have asymmetrical coils and even symmetrical coils will sound different because the one closer to bridge will sound a bit brighter.
 That’s why it’s useful to have both options available.